In this post we will cover how Python handles errors with exceptions.

 Now, when we know what some of the exception errors means, let’s see some

 Try to use as few try blocks as possible and try to distinguish the failure

 Set up exception handling blocks

-try: some statements here except: exception handling Let's see a short example on how to do this: try: print 1/0 except ZeroDivisionError: print "You can't divide by zero, you're silly."
+try: some statements here except: exception handling Let's see a short example on how to do this: try: print 1/0

+print "You can't divide by zero, you're silly."

 How does it work?

-This program will ask the user to input a number between 1 and 10, and then print the number.
+This program will ask the user to input a number between 1 and 10, and then print

 number = int(raw_input("Enter a number between 1 - 10")) print "you entered number", number

 This program works perfectly fun as long as the user enters a number, but what

 Enter a number between 1 - 10 hello